conwayjw97/Image-Colourisation-with-Deep-Learning/readme.md

 To test or use any of these models yourself, navigate to the */src* folder and follow the instructions in manual.md.

 ## Learn More
-To learn more about the project in detail and what its results were, watch the presentation video in */presentation*.
-Or for a more detailed analysis of the project and its results, read the final report in */dissertation*.
+To learn more about the project in detail, watch the presentation video */presentation/Presentation.mp4*.
+Or for a more detailed written analysis, read the final report */dissertation/report.pdf*.

 ## Colourisation Results